 Award-winning author, Dr. Dorothy W. Williams specializes in Canadian Black history.
 Her expertise is in demand for public lectures and consulting, supporting media research and has consulted with various governments.
-With a Masters in History, and a doctorate in Library Studies, Dorothy's company, <a href="mailto:black-bl
+With a Masters in History, and a doctorate in Library Studies, Dorothy's company, blacbiblio.com, Inc. promotes African-Canadian history and heritage using The ABC's of Canadian Black History Kit.